debops/debops/docs/ansible/roles/debops.slapd/getting-started.rst

   Main role tag, should be used in the playbook to execute all of the role tasks as well as role dependencies.

+``role::slapd:slapacl``
+  Run tasks that maintain the :command:`slapacl` test suite script and perform OpenLDAP ACL tests when enabled.

 Other resources
 ---------------